MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 ### To set up the defining intercompany chart of accounts
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany Chart of Accounts**, and then choose the related link.
-2. In the **Intercompany Chart of Accounts** page, enter each account on a line in the page.
+2. In the **Intercompany Chart of Accounts** page, enter each account on a line on the page.
-3. If your intercompany chart of accounts will be identical or similar to your regular chart of accounts, you can fill in the page automatically by choosing the **Copy from Chart of Accounts** action.
+3. If your intercompany chart of accounts will be identical or similar to your regular chart of accounts, you can fill on the page automatically by choosing the **Copy from Chart of Accounts** action.
 You can edit the new lines as needed.

 ### To export an intercompany chart of accounts
 To allow your intercompany partners to import the defining chart of accounts, you must export it to a file.